wavefrontHQ/wavefront-collector-for-kubernetes/docs/discovery.md

 [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) are metadata you attach to Kubernetes objects.
 Amongst other uses, they can act as pointers for monitoring tools.

 The collector can dynamically discover pods/services annotated with `prometheus.io/scrape` set to **true**.
-Additional annotations can be provided to inform the collector on how to perform the collection and what prefix and tags should be added to the emitted metrics.
+Additional annotations can be provided to inform the collector on how to perform the collection and what prefix and tags to add to the emitted metrics.

 Additional annotations that apply:
 - `prometheus.io/scheme`: Defaults to **http**.